Mixing on Stochastic Staircase Transformations: Mixing on Stochastic Staircase Transformations

-In \cite{CS10} it is shown that staircase transformations have strong power ergodicity (making use of weak mixing and that the $\alpha$ in question vary over all integers more or less evenly) and are therefore mixing.
-The reader is referred there for details.
+In \cite{CS10} it is shown that classical staircase transformations are mixing and the reader is referred to Theorem 4.1 in \cite{CS10} for details.
 We assume from here on that $b$ is not constant.
-Following the same strategy as in the proof of Lemma \ref{L:vdc4} (using the two Sublemmas) we can apply the van der Corput trick again and it becomes enough to show that
+Following the same strategy as in the proof of Lemma \ref{L:vdc4}, we can apply the van der Corput Inequality again and it becomes enough to show that

 where

 Now each $Y$ depends only on the $2(\ell + m)$ coordinates numbered $b_{j+\sum d_{i} + 1}, \ldots, b_{j+\sum d_{i} + \ell + m}$ and also $b_{j+\sum d_{i} + k - \alpha_{q} + 1}, \ldots, b_{j+\sum d_{i}+k-\alpha_{q}+\ell+m}$ and so we can apply the same argument as in Proposition \ref{P:weakpowerergodic} making use of Lemma \ref{L:key2} (since the $\alpha$ are small compared to $k$ and therefore do not significantly affect the number of $Y$ that depend on each of the coordinates).
 Details are left to the reader since step-by-step the argument is the same as that for proving weak power ergodicity (the main point being that the $\alpha$ do not really change anything and without them the statement is identical to that in the weak power ergodicity proof). \end{proof}